jaspector

 No public county general building permit requirement found for ordinary construction.
 For OSSF/septic systems, TCEQ requires a permit and approved plan to construct, alter, repair, extend, and operate an OSSF.

+Not all construction work requires a permit in unincorporated Armstrong County, TX.
 The following work is generally exempt: 10 acre rule exemption if all TCEQ conditions are met; Emergency repairs (if reported in writing to the permitting authority within 72 hours after repairs begin); Grandfathered OSSFs (may not need a permit if they meet TCEQ's stated conditions).
 Note: Exemptions apply to OSSF work only per TCEQ state rules; no general county exemption list for ordinary construction was found.
+When in doubt, confirm with the local building department before starting work.